MercaderLabAnatomy/T-MIDAS/README.md

 ```
 python ./scripts/install_dependencies.py
 ```
+This will create the T-MIDAS environment and install all its dependencies.
 ## Usage
 To start the text-based user interface in your terminal, change directory to the T-MIDAS folder and type
 ```